OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

     This displays all of the users names on the left side of the screen.

-1. So that each of the items in the list can be selected by the user to display more details, create a user action by selecting and right-clicking the expression in the List, and selecting **Link to -> New Client Action**.
+1. So that each of the items in the list can be selected by the user, create a user action by selecting and right-clicking the expression in the List, and selecting **Link to -> New Client Action**.

     ![](images/masterdetail-image-6.png)